We turn every person into a team.

 Person handles

-• Run the response
+• Sign off on the final response

 Agentic automation.
 One workflow at a time.